S3cur3Th1sSh1t/SharpByeBear/README.md

 # SharpByeBear

 This is a weaponized version for the last Exploit published by SandboxEscaper.
+The vulnerability was fixed with the Windows July 2019 Patches, there are 2 CVEs, i dont know why or which one is correct: CVE-2019-1129, CVE-2019-1130.

 Most of the code comes from rasta-mouse CollectorService repository (https://github.com/rasta-mouse/CollectorService).
 I just changed the CVE-2019-0841-Code from the original SandboxEscaper C++ Code to C# and added some checks.